Core Curriculum Requirement

 A course taken for core credit in the department of the student’s major cannot be counted in the semester credit hours applied to the major.
 In addition, departments may specify which core courses may be taken by their majors and may specify that a course taken for core credit is a prerequisite for a course that gives credit in the major.
 If a course in a student’s major field is also approved for core credit, the student may elect to take the course either for core credit or for credit toward the major, provided the department of the student’s major approves.

 Following state guidelines, non-core courses cannot be substituted for core courses.
-Equivalency with core courses may be established by the advisor with core course evaluation through the Office of Undergraduate Studies and Academic Partnerships.
+Equivalency with core courses may be established by the advisor with core course evaluation through the Office of Curriculum & Strategic Initiatives.

 Students pursuing a degree program that requires transfer to TWU centers in Dallas or Houston should take particular care to complete all lower-division core requirements in a timely fashion.

 NOTE: Although this catalog was prepared on the basis of the best information available at the time, users are cautioned that core curriculum requirements are subject to change as necessitated by University or legislative action.
 Students are encouraged to consult with their academic advisor for questions related to core and degree requirements.

 |State Core Area||Required Hours|

 The TWU core curriculum requires a minimum of 6 semester credit hours in natural sciences, and there is no stated requirement for a science lab.
 However, many majors do require sciences with laboratory components.
 Students must follow the requirements of their majors in selecting science courses and labs.